MicrosoftDocs/windows-itpro-docs/windows/client-management/connect-to-remote-aadj-pc.md

 In organizations using only Azure AD, you can connect from an Azure AD-joined PC to another Azure AD-joined PC using:

 - Password
 - Windows Hello for Business, with or without an MDM subscription.
+- NOTE: As of 2019-03-12 a non-AD domain joined PC that is AAD-joined does not work out of the box.
+Workarounds are out there but reduce the security of the endpoint.